-The Public Information Act can also apply to information on a privately owned device of a current or former governmental body employee or official.
-Section 552.203(4) of the Government Code requires each governmental body's officer for public information to make reasonable efforts to obtain public information from a temporary custodian.
-The 86th Legislature passed Senate Bill 944, adding subsection 552.003(7) of the Government Code, which defines "temporary custodian" as a current or former governmental employee or official who maintains public information that has not been provided to a governmental body's officer for public information or the officer's agent.
+obtain public information from a temporary custodian.
+Section 552.003(7) of the Government Code defines "temporary custodian" as a current or former governmental employee or official who maintains public information that has not been provided to a governmental body's officer for public information or the officer's agent.
 Pursuant to section 552.203(4) of the Government Code, a governmental body's public information officer is required to obtain information from a temporary custodian if: